Rutherford Internship and Externship Programs

 To Apply

-First, second and third year law students are encouraged to apply.
+First, second and third year law students, as well as LLM students, are encouraged to apply.
 Undergraduate students are also welcome to apply.
-Please send a resume and writing samples to:
+Please email a cover letter, resume and writing samples to: